To smell – or not to smell….

-My ability to register any odour from pungent to sweet, acrid to scented – good and the bad.
-Non-existent!
+A problem with my sinuses meant I could not register any smell at all: from pungent to sweet, acrid to scented – the good and the bad.

-Inured, it became the new normal.
-My whole world; a smell-free zone.
+It became the new normal.
+My whole world was a odour-free zone.

 Some odours we can control: cigarettes, burnt toast, grease, hyacinths, cleaning fluids.